A SUCCESS STORY

-The sailing cats range from the very fast semi race/semi cruising Stealth 11.8’s to a fully fitted out and live-board Stealth 13c charter cat with all the bells and whistles; Or the Stealth 13s, a faster more basic 13 metre version plus a fast world cruising 14 metre now halfway around the world with well over 25,000 nm under her hulls
+The sailing cats range from the very fast semi race/semi cruising Stealth 11.8’s to a fully fitted out and live-board Stealth 13c charter cat with all the bells and whistles; Or the Stealth 13s, a faster more basic 13 metre version plus a fast world cruising 14 metre now 3/4 of the way around the world with well over 35,000 nm under her hulls.

-In the powercat range launched to date is the 44ft power cat ‘Rendezvous’ which has had a very successful charter life carrying 22 guests and 3 crew with a max speed of 19 knots and a cruising speed of 15.
+Launched to date in the powercat range is the 44ft power cat ‘Rendezvous’ which has had a very successful charter life carrying 22 guests and 3 crew with a max speed of 19 knots and a cruising speed of 15.

 Orders in Place

 A new Stealth 13.2, ‘Vela’ is soon to be launched for Brisbane couple Emma and Nick Lyons.
 The boat has been designed and built for circumnavigation but still has all the go fast gear ready for doing the odd regatta.

 After sea trails the boat will be shipped into her new home between Brisbane and The Gold Coast.

 Asia Catamarans are also well into the building of a Stealth 12 to be shipped into Italy and a Stealth 13s to be based here for some local cruising before being sailed or shipped back to Europe.